 Is this film an endorsement to invest in cryptocurrencies?

 When friends told me about a “new kind of Internet money” in 2010, I didn’t understand what they meant.
-Only after reading about bitcoin in the media years later, I realized that it was actually bitcoin they had told me about.
-I do NOT speculate with cryptocurrencies, both directly or by means of investment funds.
-I am by no means an expert in cryptocurrencies or their underlying technologies and do NOT advocate ANY investment.
+Only after reading about bitcoin in the media years later, I realized that it was actually bitcoin they had been so excited about.
+I do not speculate with cryptocurrencies, and I am by no means an expert in cryptocurrencies or their underlying technologies and do not advocate any investment.

 This film streams on YouTube, so anybody is free to link to it or embed it on their website.
 I am not responsible for the content of any of those websites.

 Anyone with an interest in cryptocurrencies, ICOs, or stock in any company or any other investment must seek professional advice before investing.